programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 # Learning Goals

-A substantial amount of historical data is now available in the form of raw digitized text.
+A substantial amount of historical data is now available in the form of raw, digitized text.
 Common examples include letters, newspaper articles, personal notes, diary entries, legal documents and transcribed speeches.
 While some stand-alone software applications provide tools for analyzing text data,